Skip to content

 02

-Buyers don't stop when your site stops.
+With your site quiet and your chatbot dark, the buyer does the one thing left.
 They ask AI.
 And AI does answer more often, a median of 81% coverage, far above your site's 50%.
 But more often is not better.
 AI gives a real, specific answer only 19% of the time.
-The rest is a vague gist of your own content.
-The buyer has simply moved the evaluation to a surface you can't see.
+The rest is a vague gist of your own content, because AI is reading the very same pages your buyer does and hitting the very same gap.
+The evaluation just moved to a surface you can't see.

-The answer to the single most important question in the deal gets authored by review sites and your competitors, while you're not in the room.
+So on the one question that most decides the deal, the comparison gets shaped as much by review sites as by you.
 You didn't lose the argument.
-You never showed up to make it.
+You barely showed up to make it.

 Gartner Peer InsightsG2Capterra SoftwareAdvicePRWebCoggnoITQlick